kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     +---------+------+-----------------------------------------------------+
     2 rows in set (0.00 sec)

-We have 2 warnings here; the first one is easily taken care for:
+We have 2 warnings here; the first one is easily taken care for by providing a default value:

     ALTER TABLE `tmp.sql_log`
     CHANGE `id_ex` `id_ex` bigint(20) unsigned NOT NULL DEFAULT '0' AFTER `tmstmp`